LARA

 Each option has trade-offs.
 Pick the one that matches your risk tolerance:

-1. Buy a fresh number — quickest, lowest risk.
-LARA owns the number outright.
+1. A fresh Laddr number: quickest, lowest risk.
+LARA owns the number outright, nothing on your existing line changes.

-2. Port your existing number — keeps your branding intact.
-Takes 5–10 days.
+2. Port your existing number: keeps your printed marketing intact.
+Takes 5 to 10 business days.

 Option 2: Port your existing number

 Keeps your printed marketing intact.
-Takes 5–10 business days because your current carrier has to release the number.
+Porting takes 5 to 10 business days because your current carrier has to release the number.

 Don't cancel first